key-lime-box/simplemq/README.md

 This is normally done only once when an application is deployed either manually or by the configuration management system.
 It is not something that generally gets put into the code of the subscriber application.

-## Subscribing to a Queue

-POST `/api/queues/{queueId}/subscribe`

-To subscribe to a queue, post the following parameters to this REST service:

-- `subscriberId`: The ID of the subscriber.